 4. Where else can it mark its territory?

-We’ll answer them one by one for you so that you can keep your couch in one piece.
+We'll answer them one by one for you so you can keep your couch in one piece.
 But remember that you have to work on all of these four issues at the same time to get the best results.
-Fixing them one by one may not be enough, as they all have a part to play in the overall cause.
+So fixing them one by one may not be enough, as they all have a part to play in the overall cause.

-If you were thinking about offering an armchair as a sacrifice, you will be relieved to find out that it will not be necessary.
-To motivate your cat to quit scratching the couch, you have to get it a scratcher that it really likes.
+If you were considering offering an armchair as a sacrifice, you will be relieved to find out that it will not be necessary.
+However, to motivate your cat to quit scratching the couch, you have to get a scratcher that it really likes.

-You can go through our guide to finding the best scratching post and explore the top alternatives, but remember that it is your cat that will make the final choice.
-Some cats like vertical scratchers, while others prefer horizontal ones.
+You can go through our guide to finding the best scratching post and explore the top alternatives, but remember that your cat will make the final choice.
+For example, some cats like vertical scratchers, while others prefer horizontal ones.

-Scratchers come in a wide variety of shapes and sizes, so you will have a lot of good contenders to go through.
-Try to think of the fabrics that your cat likes to scratch.
+Scratchers come in a wide variety of shapes and sizes, so you will have many good contenders to go through.
+First, try to think of the fabrics that your cat likes to scratch.
 This will help you choose between cardboard, sisal, and rug scratchers.

-If you do not have a nail trimming ritual set up with your cat already, then it is time to start working on that right away.
+If you still need to set up a nail-trimming ritual with your cat, it is time to start working on that immediately.
 One of the simplest reasons why your cat could be scratching the couch is that its nails are too long.
-You have to keep them trimmed to prevent your cat from doing this itself.
+So you have to trim them to prevent your cat from doing this.

-When you trim your cat’s nails, you have to take the clippers and simply chop off the tip of the nail.
+When trimming your cat's nails, you have to take the clippers and chop off the nail's tip.
 Only cut the transparent part of the nail to avoid hurting your cat.
-If you cut too high and get some of the pink part you see, then there will be some bleeding in the area.
+If you cut too high and get some of the pink part you see, there will be some bleeding in the area.
 If this happens, take a clean cloth and apply pressure to the wound until the bleeding stops.

 Another thing you should keep in mind is that you have to make the nail-trimming ritual stress-free.
-If your cat associates having its nails trimmed with a negative experience, then it will not let you do it anymore and it will have to find another place to trim its nails on, such as your couch.
+For example, suppose your cat associates having its nails trimmed with a negative experience.
+In that case, it will not let you do it anymore, and it will have to find another place to trim its nails, such as your couch.

 Declawing Is Not an Option!

-Still suggested as the foolproof method of saving your furniture from the scratching, declawing should not be an option because it is inhumane.
-The process of declawing is painful and psychologically damaging for your cat, so do not resort to such harsh methods for the sake of a couch!
+Still suggested as the foolproof method of saving your furniture from scratching, declawing should not be an option because it is inhumane.
+Furthermore, declawing is painful and psychologically damaging for your cat, so do not resort to such harsh methods for the sake of a couch!

 While it is not a common reason for couch scratching, one of the reasons could be that your cat is not getting enough exercise.
-What you can do about this is set up a playing ritual for you and your cat to provide it with a superior alternative of getting those endorphins it craves with you instead of mutilating your couch.
+What you can do about this is set up a playing ritual for you and your cat.
+Providing a superior alternative to getting those endorphins it craves with you, instead of mutilating your couch.

-Your cat wants to leave its scent next to yours so that you know it is also an authoritative figure in your home.
-Do you have anything against that, aside from its choice of territory to mark?
-If your answer is no, then simply give your cat a good option for doing its scratching and let it know that the couch is off limits.
+Your cat wants to leave its scent next to yours, so you know it is also an authoritative figure in your home.
+Do you have anything against that?
+Aside from its choice of territory to mark?
+If your answer is no, then give your cat a good option for scratching and let it know that the couch is off-limits.

-Please note that it is absolutely crucial that you do these things together if you want them to have an effect.
-You want to send out a full message – Don’t mark the couch, but do mark this scratching post instead!
+Please note that you must do these things together if you want them to have an effect.
+You want to send out a complete message - Don't mark the couch, but do mark this scratching post instead!